BIRD-UP73/nsfw-bot/README.md

 # nsfw-bot
-A Discord bot that posts NSFW images
+A Discord bot that posts NSFW images.